waii-ai/waii-sdk-py/README.md

         - `name`: Name of the table
         - `columns`: List of columns
           - `name`: Name of the column
           - `type`: Type of the column
+          - `description`: Auto generated description of the column
         - `comment`: Comment of the table (fetched from underlying database)
         - `last_altered_time`: Last altered time of the table
         - `refs`: List of referential constraints
+        - `inferred_refs`: List of auto-inferred referential constraints
+        - `inferred_constraints`: List of auto-inferred constraints (pks, etc.)
         - `description`: Auto generated table description

 Waii automatically generate table/schema descriptions when you add them, you can fetch them by using `description` field of table and schema from `get_catalogs` method.